Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Connection with Machine Learning Model**: The supervised classificaiton regression machine learning model will update the flight_delayed_prediction target field in the aforementioned table(s) to determine whether or not a flight is predicted to be delayed or cancelled.

+**Database Features**:
+* Database stores static data for use during the project;
+* Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model);
+* Includes at least two tables (or collections, if using MongoDB);
+* Includes at least one join using the database language (not including any joins in Pandas)
+* Includes at least one connection string (using SQLAlchemy or PyMongo)

 _____

 <a name="machine-learning-model"></a>